benders5e/benders5e/waterbender.md

 For example, say the counter is set at 2.
 That turn, you spend all your chi points attacking and turn the counter to 1.
 The next turn, you have 0 chi to spend, and you can either use your Attack action to make a melee, non-bending attack or forfeit it.
 The next turn, your counter is back up to 2.
 If you spend all your chi once again, it decreases back to 1 again, but if you spend anything less than the maximum (e.g. all but one chi) the counter once again increases to 3.

+### Redirection
+At 3rd level, you can use your reaction to attempt to redirect a ranged attack that hits you.
+This ability applies to
+- basic ranged waterbending attacks (not ones that are the result of a bending form nor specialized bending such as an advanced waterbending ability)
+- basic ranged earthbending attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it
+- non-bending ranged attacks

+You must have at least one hand free to use this ability.
+When you do so, the damage you take from the attack is reduced by 1d10 + your waterbending modifier + your waterbender level.
+If you reduce the damage to 0 and have at least one hand free, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.

+You can use this ability a number of times equal to your bending modifier per long rest.

 ### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 Using the optional feats rule, you can forgo taking this feature to take a feat of your choice instead.

 ### Water in All Its States
-At 4th level, you can manipulate water more nimbly, allowing you to change its state from liquid to solid and back at will.
-Additionally, your water source no longer needs to be liquid: you can solid and gaseous water as well, e.g. snow, ice, steam.
+At 4th level, you learn to manipulate water more nimbly, creating more intricate shapes.
+Your water source no longer needs to be liquid: you can bend solid and gaseous water as well, e.g. snow, ice, steam.

 Additionally, you can bend even water you cannot see, such as an underground reservoir (provided it is within range).